Tree of Life

 1 Work with nature

-We had a meeting at the end of June outside the church to look at what we could do to enhance the church gardens.
-Frances leads this work, and has summarised what we are going to do:
+The Tree of Life – Work with Nature team – had a meeting at the end of June outside the church to look and share ideas what we could do to enhance the church gardens.
+Our plans and ideas included:

 - Bird and bat boxes in the back garden